grzeimann/Panacea/README.md

 ### Working on TACC
 The reductions are designed to be run on TACC where a copy of the raw data lives.
-We will describe how to get started on TACC, acquire the reduction code, run the code, and the products that are produced.
+We will describe how to get started on TACC, where the automatic reduction products live, how to run the code yourself, and the products that are produced.

 #### Signing up for an account
 https://portal.tacc.utexas.edu/